 - How does the skill set of an individual develop and change over time?

 - How does socio-economic-status and rural location interact with career choices and the decision making process?

 A longitudinal qualitative approach was used to collect primary data.
 In terms of this project, a sample of qualified young people who did not choose HE, from a range of backgrounds, were interviewed on their career decisions and factors influencing these decisions.
 In addition, the interview will include an exploration of non-academic attributes required to successfully navigate the labour market and obtain employment.
 Socio-economic background was defined by a combination of parental education, occupation, SMID ranking, and eligibility for free school meals.
 Semi-structured interviews provide a balance by giving the interviewee freedom to take the lead on discussions but also provide a structure to ensure the relevant information is collected.
 The interviews were analysed using thematic analysis to code textual data extracts and build themes to create a model which explores and understands the data.

 Ramage, E. (2019).
 Career Decision Making in a Rural School.
 Journal of the National Institute for Career Education and Counselling, 42(1), 26-32.

-I am a first year part-time PhD student, studying alongside working and raising a family.
+I am a fourth year part-time PhD student, studying alongside working and raising a family.
 I work part-time as a school and post-school Career Coach for Skills Development Scotland and I therefore see myself as approaching this research from a researcher-practitioner perspective.
 I am interested in the career-decision making behaviour of young people and the external and internal factors that influence these decisions.